udayd1511/udayd1511/README.md

 ## 🚀 Featured Projects

-### 🔍 SVGSiteSweep
+### 🔍 SiteSweep

-Automated reconnaissance and security analysis tool for discovering interesting SVG-related attack surfaces and website information.
+An automated reconnaissance and vulnerability scanning toolkit for bug bounty and authorized security testing.

 ➡️ Check out my repositories for more security projects.